 This past weekend Sam and I took a little trip to Quebec City to take part in Carnaval de Quebec – the biggest winter festival in Canada!
 This is an event that I’ve wanted to attend for years, so I was thrilled to finally have the chance to do so.

-What I loved about this celebration is that people came out by thousands despite the cold!
+What I loved about this celebration is that people came out by thousands in spite of the cold!
 There were groups of friends, couples, and even families with their toddlers in tow.
-There is a lot of fun to be had in Quebec City during the winter – the key is to bundle up!
-Here’s a look at some of the activities we got to experience at Carnaval de Quebec:
+There is a lot of fun to be had in Quebec City in winter – the key is to bundle up!

 Dog sledding for the first time